7rikazhexde/mkdocs-macros-utils/docs/examples/link-card-macro.md

 For links to GitHub repositories, the GitHub icon is automatically displayed by default.
 If you want to display a custom SVG icon, specify the Gist path in the `svg_path` parameter.

-??? info "How to specify a GitHub repository"
+??? tip "How to specify a GitHub repository"

     ```markdown
     {% raw %}